LuHuxe/Misc-Tests/README.md

-# Repository for Quantitative Macroeconomics
+# Repository for my GitKraken tests
 In this repository I will test how to use GitKraken.
-The folder contains examples and codes developed in the lecture.
+The folder contains random files.